ENCCS/evita-material-template/content/index.md

 ## Under the following terms

-1. **Attribution** — You must give [appropriate credit](https://creativecommons.org/licenses/by/4.0/deed.en#ref-appropriate-credit) , provide a link to the license, and [indicate if changes were made](https://creativecommons.org/licenses/by/4.0/deed.en#ref-indicate-changes) .
+1. **Attribution** — You must give [appropriate credit](https://creativecommons.org/licenses/by-sa/4.0/#ref-appropriate-credit) , provide a link to the license, and [indicate if changes were made](https://creativecommons.org/licenses/by-sa/4.0/#ref-indicate-changes) .
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+2. **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the [same license](https://creativecommons.org/licenses/by-sa/4.0/#ref-same-license) as the original.
-2. **No additional restrictions** — You may not apply legal terms or [technological measures](https://creativecommons.org/licenses/by/4.0/deed.en#ref-technological-measures) that legally restrict others from doing anything the license permits.
+3. **No additional restrictions** — You may not apply legal terms or [technological measures](https://creativecommons.org/licenses/by-sa/4.0/#ref-technological-measures) that legally restrict others from doing anything the license permits.

 ## Notices